 How Much Does It Cost?

-To turn our attention now, to the second question on factoring related to “how much does it cost”, here is a simple example using a $10,000 invoice, an 80% advance rate, a 2.5% discount rate, on an invoice which is due and payable in 30 days.
+To turn our attention from “how does factoring work” to the second question on factoring related to “how much does it cost”, here is a simple example using a $10,000 invoice, an 80% advance rate, a 2.5% discount rate, on an invoice which is due and payable in 30 days.

 In summary, the net receipts to ABC Widgets from factoring are $7,750 + $2,000 = $9,750, and the net costs are $250 (or 2.5% of $10,000).